 Some people may stand longer than walking and vice versa.
 Those who stand will want plenty of arch support (as standing has long periods where your foot arch is flexed).
 Those who are walking more such as sightseeing or shopping will want more comfort.

-In fact, comfort is the most important factor for everyday walking and since this is the walking you do most of your active hours, buying a pair of good walking shoes is a sound investment in yourself.
+In fact, comfort is all about feel and the most important factor for everyday walking and since this is the walking you do most of your active hours, buying a pair of good walking shoes is a sound investment in yourself.

 Your heels will be taking far less shock, your ankles less likely to be subject to rolling over from uneven surfaces, your toes will propel your forward more gently.

 Hopefully, you will see that each type of walking places different demands on your feet and so requires different features in the shoes you pick.